-This post will show you how I made an easy first birthday DIY balloon garland using black, white, gold, marbled, and mauve balloons.
+This post will show you how I made an easy DIY balloon garland without an expensive kit using black, white, gold, marbled, and mauve balloons.
 It’s a chic and inexpensive way to decorate for a party.

 Hey all!
 I recently shared photos of Ramona’s first birthday party setup (and some family photos from the day of the party).
 I included lots of pics of the DIY balloon garland I made.
 Today I’m sharing the steps I took to make it.